 Choosing a micro-influencer is not easier than choosing a big influencer.
 There are many factors you should carefully take into considerations to identify the best partner or partners: the community engagement, the conversion rate, the nature of the fan-base, the relevance of the micro-influencer contents with the brand or the product, and so on.

-Let us give you three simple tips to better choose the best micro-influencer for your business:
+Tips to better choose the best micro-influencer for your business

 - first of all, identify advocate micro-influencers, those users that want to become ambassadors of the brand or the product;